Ryzee119/zzgunner/README.md

 # zzgunner

 My stupid game for the N64 Game Jam 2021 :) The theme for this year was *Control*.
+See [Releases](https://github.com/Ryzee119/zzgunner/releases) for binary downloads.

 The game is a "Dungeon Crawler"/"Rogue-Like" genre game.
 The objective is to regain control of your space ship which has been overrun by Alien robots.